aaqsr/cs488-project/README.md

 - [ ] Better error reporting.
 Currently program just crashes outside of debugger.
 Need async error reporting thread tbh.
 - [ ] Clean up TODOs around the codebase
+- [ ] Code does not support non-textured items.
+Should it?